toth12/vha_auschwitz_report/README.md

 ### Create a segment-keyword matrix:

 Creates a segment-keyword matrix from the data pre-processed above; rows are the segments and columns are keywords.
 If a segment has been annotated with a given keyword, the script sets the corresponding column to one, otherwise it remains 0.
 This matrix is therefore a binary matrix.
 The scripts also creates a keyword index and a segment index in a csv file.
-Finally, the script eliminates those features that occur in less than 100 interviews.

 ```
 python data_processing/create_segment_keyword_matrix.py
 ```